Soroush-Sajadi/DBT-Final-Project/README.md

 Sebastian Troedsson
 Soroush Sajadi

-You can watch our video for a full demo of all the fetures in this project in this link. https://youtu.be/c86mrntLwDQ
+You can watch our video for a full demo of all the fetures in this project in the link below. </br>
+https://youtu.be/c86mrntLwDQ

-And you can watch our whole presentation video for a full presentation of this project in this link https://www.youtube.com/watch?v=qLVFzotzUBk&feature=youtu.be.
+And you can watch our whole presentation video for a full presentation of this project in the link below </br> https://www.youtube.com/watch?v=qLVFzotzUBk&feature=youtu.be.

-Tech stack
+Tech stack</br>
-React (Functional components, Hooks)
+React (Functional components, Hooks) </br>
-Chartjs
+Chartjs </br>
-Nodejs
+Nodejs </br>
-Express
+Express </br>
-Postgresql
+Postgresql </br>
 AWS